Commissioner of the NBA: J. Walter Kennedy (1963–1975)

-Succeeding first president Maurice Podoloff, the likable, approachable J. Walter Kennedy became an iron-handed executive and let everyone know precisely where he stood on issues.
-Kennedy quickly exerted his authority, slapping Red Auerbach with a $500 fine for rowdy conduct during a pre-season 1963 game.
-At the time, it was the largest fine ever levied against a coach or player in the NBA.
+Succeeding the league’s first president, Maurice Podoloff, J. Walter Kennedy adopted a more assertive leadership style and made his positions on key issues clear.
+He moved quickly to assert his authority, fining Red Auerbach $500 for rowdy conduct during a 1963 preseason game.
+At the time, this was the largest fine imposed on a coach or player in NBA history.

 His title was changed to "commissioner" in 1967.
 Kennedy was also the commissioner who upheld the first protest ever in the NBA, which was the one filed by the Chicago Bulls for the "Phantom Buzzer Game" against the Atlanta Hawks in 1969.

 The new commissioner came into the NBA when the league was struggling with only nine teams, no television contract, sagging attendance and competition from the increasingly popular American Basketball Association.
 When Kennedy retired in 1975 as commissioner, the league had increased to 18 teams, landed a lucrative television contract and improved its financial standing considerably, experienced a 200 percent boost in income and attendance figures tripled during his tenure.

 Walter Kennedy was also instrumental in bringing an annual NBA game to Springfield to benefit the Naismith Memorial Basketball Hall of Fame, where he served on Hall of Fame's Board of Trustees for 13 years, including two years as the Hall of Fame's President.
 Kennedy himself would be inducted into the Hall in 1981.
 The J. Walter Kennedy Citizenship Award is named in Kennedy's honor.